RemasteredArch/binaryTreeFormatter/README.md

 Written and tested with OpenJDK 21 on Ubuntu 20.04 & 22.04.
 It may work on other versions, but there is no guarantee.

+Also implemented in the Rust programming language.
+This version is signficantly faster and subject to more improvement.
+See [the `rust` branch.](https://github.com/RemasteredArch/binaryTreeFormatter/tree/rust)

 *Binary Tree Formatter is work in progress software. **Use at your own risk!***

 ## Usage